piyush-jaiswal/College-Work/README.md

 # College-Work
-Contains prorams of the courses gone through in college.
+Contains programs of the courses gone through in college.